Unconditional uniqueness and non-uniqueness for Hardy-H\'enon parabolic equations: Introduction and main results

 Next, we consider the following two cases where the unconditional uniqueness is not obtained in the above theorems: $r>\alpha$ in the single critical case I; $r>\alpha^*-1$ in the double critical case.

 In the single critical case I, the condition $r \le \alpha$ naturally appears from the viewpoint of well-definedness of mild solutions to \eqref{HH} as seen in \eqref{integral:S_c}.
 On the other hand, when $r>\alpha$, we can define mild solutions to \eqref{HH} with the auxiliary condition and we know that conditional uniqueness holds (see \cite[Theorem 1.13]{CIT2022}).
-We are interested in the questions whether unconditional uniqueness holds in this case or whether the conditional uniqueness can be improved.
-Unfortunately, we do not know if unconditional uniqueness holds in this case.
-However, we can give the following sufficient condition for uniqueness to hold which improves the conditional uniqueness \cite[Theorem 1.13]{CIT2022}.
+We are interested in the questions whether the conditional uniqueness can be improved.
+In fact, we can give the following sufficient condition for uniqueness to hold which improves the conditional uniqueness \cite[Theorem 1.13]{CIT2022}.

 \begin{prop} Let $T>0$, and let $d,\gamma,\alpha,q,r,s$ be as in \eqref{assum:main}.
 Assume that $\alpha < \alpha^*$, $q\not =\infty$, $\alpha < r \le \infty$, and $\frac{s}{d} + \frac{1}{q} = \frac{1}{Q_c} < \frac{1}{q_c}$.
 Let $u_0\in L^{q,r}_{s}(\mathbb R^d)$.
 Then, if $u_1, u_2 \in L^\infty(0,T ; L^{q, r}_{s}(\mathbb R^d))$ are mild solutions to \eqref{HH} with $u_1(0)=u_2(0)=u_0$ such that